International Workers' Day: Greece

-In Greece 1 May is an optional public holiday.
+In Greece, 1 May is an optional public holiday, but is treated by workers as a strike.
 The Ministry of Labour retains the right to classify it as an official public holiday on an annual basis, and it customarily does so.
 The day is called Ergatikí Proto-magiá (Εργατική Πρωτομαγιά, lit.
 "Workers' 1 May") and celebrations are marked by demonstrations in which left-wing political parties, anti-authority groups, and workers' unions participate.

-On May Day in 2010, there were major protests all over Greece, most notably Athens and Thessaloniki, by many left, anarchist and communist supporters and some violent clashes with riot police who were sent out to contain the protesters.
+On Workers' Day in 2010, there were major protests all over Greece, most notably Athens and Thessaloniki, by many left, anarchist and communist supporters and some violent clashes with riot police who were sent out to contain the protesters.
 They opposed economic reforms, an end to job losses and wage cuts in the face of the government's proposals of massive public spending cuts.
 These reforms are to fall in line with the IMF-EU-ECB loan proposals, which demand that Greece liberalize its economy and cut its public spending and private sector wages, which many believe will decrease living standards.